 Workers comp insurance requirements vary by state.
 Also, every state aside from Texas follows specific workers comp requirements and penalties.
 Furthermore, the State of Colorado requires all business owners to carry workers’ comp insurance coverage.
 This law applies to all businesses regardless of the quantity and status of employment of their employees.

-Any employed person, whether full-time, part-time, or even family members are entitled to workers comp insurance coverage.
-On the other hand, eexemptions to the rules are independent contractors as they are not considered employees.
+Any employed person, whether full-time, part-time or even family members are entitled to workers comp insurance coverage.
+On the other hand, exemptions to the rules are for independent contractors as they are not considered employees.
 Finally, check out the National Federation of Independent Business state-by-state comparison of workers comp laws to determine the specific workers comp requirements your business needs.